onebeyond/rascal/README.md

           "source": "e1",
           "destination": "q1",
           "destinationType": "queue",
-          "routingKey": "foo"
+          "bindingKey": "foo"
         }
       }
     }
   }
 }
 ```
-When using Rascals defaults, destinationType will default to "queue" and "routingKey" will default to "#" (although this is only applicable for topics anyway)
+When using Rascals defaults, destinationType will default to "queue" and "bindingKey" will default to "#" (although this is only applicable for topics anyway)

 ### Publications
 Now that you've bound your queues and exchanges, you need to start sending them messages.
 This is where publications come in.